AlexanderBowers/Phase_2_Project/README.md

 Users can attach raids to groups
 Users can choose roles
 User cannot join group if it is full
+User can leave a group
+Party lead able to remove people from group
+Party lead can 'finish' a group
 User can logout

 What needs to be done:

-Party lead able to remove people from group
-User can leave a group
-If party leader leaves, delete group
 Optional role caps for group***
 Show taken and open roles on group's page*** showing drops on users profiles